ant-design/ant-design/components/affix/index.en-US.md

 ### When Affix is ​​used in a horizontal scroll container, the position of the element `left` is incorrect.

 Affix is ​​generally only applicable to areas with one-way scrolling, and only supports use in vertical scrolling containers.
-If you want to use it in a horizontal container, you can consider using `sticky` implementation.
+If you want to use it in a horizontal container, you can consider using the native `position: sticky` implementation.

 Related issues：[#29108](https://github.com/ant-design/ant-design/issues/29108)